openfga/openfga.dev/blog/fine-grained-news-2024-07.md

 **Latest Features**

 - We’ve introduced consistency options for query requests.
-This new feature provides more flexibility and control over how queries are executed, enhancing the accuracy and reliability of query results.
+This new, experimental, feature provides more flexibility and control over how queries are executed, enhancing the accuracy and reliability of query results.
 [Learn more about this update](https://openfga.dev/blog/stronger-consistency-options-announcement).

-- We’re now publishing images to `ghcr.io/openfga/openfga` as an alternative to DockerHub, thanks to the contribution from @JAORMX.
+- We’re now publishing images to `ghcr.io/openfga/openfga` as an alternative to DockerHub, thanks to the contribution from [@JAORMX](https://github.com/JAORMX).
 This provides an additional option for accessing and deploying our containers.
-[Read more](https://github.com/openfga/openfga/commit/#1775).
+[Read more](https://github.com/openfga/openfga/pull/1775).

 **Performance Improvements**